maunderdude/maunderdude/README.md

 Aspiring developer.
 I like to code and occasionally upload it.
 --------------------

 I graduated Cardiff metropolitan university with a First-Class Honours Degree in Software Engineering.
-Throughout my time studying I have learnt many concepts and skills which have helped me further develop my abilities.
-I am looking to find a career as a developer!

 * 🌍  I'm based in United Kingdom, Wales.
 * ✉️  You can contact me at [lee.maund@gmail.com](mailto:lee.maund@gmail.com)